Chick-fil-A: Truett's Chick-fil-A

 Truett's Chick-fil-A is designed in honor of founder S. Truett Cathy.
 The restaurant is decorated with family photos and favorite quotes of the restaurant founder.
 The restaurant offers drive-thru, counter, and sit-down service for breakfast, lunch, and dinner.
-There are four locations including Newnan, Rome, Stockbridge, and Woodstock, Georgia.
+There are four locations including Newnan, Rome, Stockbridge, Loganville and Woodstock, Georgia.

 Truett's Luau

 Truett Cathy visited Hawaii; at the age of 92, he opened Truett's Luau in Fayetteville, Georgia, in 2013.
-The menu includes island favorites with a southern US spin.
-The restaurant offers sit-down, counter, and drive-thru service.